SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Australia?

+Here is the breakdown.
 Australia's coastline is one of the richest marine filming environments in the world.
-The Great Barrier Reef and Coral Sea offer clear tropical water and extraordinary biodiversity, while the Tasman Sea and Indian Ocean coasts deliver dramatic kelp forests, whales, and shark species.
-Filming on the Reef requires Marine Park Authority permits, which we coordinate.
+The Great Barrier Reef and Coral Sea give clear tropical water and extraordinary biodiversity, while the Tasman Sea and Indian Ocean coasts deliver dramatic kelp forests, whales, and shark species.
+Filming on the Reef needs Marine Park Authority permits, which we set up.

 What wildlife is available in Australia?